Terra preta: Synthetic terra preta

-A newly coined term is 'synthetic terra preta’.
+A newly coined term is 'synthetic terra preta'.
 STP is a fertilizer consisting of materials thought to replicate the original materials, including crushed clay, blood and bone meal, manure and biochar is of particulate nature and capable of moving down the soil profile and improving soil fertility and carbon in the current soil peds and aggregates over a viable time frame.
 Such a mixture provides multiple soil improvements reaching at least the quality of terra mulata.
 Blood, bone meal and chicken manure are useful for short term organic manure addition.
 Perhaps the most important and unique part of the improvement of soil fertility is carbon, thought to have been gradually incorporated 4 to 10 thousand years ago.
 Biochar is capable of decreasing soil acidity and if soaked in nutrient rich liquid can slowly release nutrients and provide habitat for microbes in soil due to its high porosity surface area.

 The goal is an economically viable process that could be included in modern agriculture.
 Average poor tropical soils are easily enrichable to terra preta nova by the addition of charcoal and condensed smoke.
 Terra preta may be an important avenue of future carbon sequestration while reversing the current worldwide decline in soil fertility and associated desertification.
 Whether this is possible on a larger scale has yet to be proven.
 Tree Lucerne (tagasaste or Cytisus proliferus) is one type of fertilizer tree used to make terra preta.
 Efforts to recreate these soils are underway by companies such as Embrapa and other organizations in Brazil.
+A growing number of startups offer to scale biochar production in the Global South via the sale of carbon credits.
+Examples include Tanzanian startup Dark Earth Carbon (DEC), which is supported through the UK Foreign, Commonwealth & Development Office’s Green Growth Facility (International Climate Finance).
+A growing number of active initiatives around the world are marketing biochar projects and carbon credits.

 Synthetic terra preta is produced at the Sachamama Center for Biocultural Regeneration in High Amazon, Peru.
 This area has many terra preta soil zones, demonstrating that this anthrosol was created not only in the Amazon basin, but also at higher elevations.

 A synthetic terra preta process was developed by Alfons-Eduard Krieger to produce a high humus, nutrient-rich, water-adsorbing soil.